MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-software-requirements-2013.md

 > SQL Server 2014 requires the May 2014 Cumulative Update to be installed.
 To install the May 2014 Cumulative Update see [Updates to SharePoint 2013](/officeupdates/).

 > [!NOTE]
-> At this time, SQL Server 2016 RTM is not supported.
+> SQL Server 2016 or any newer version of SQL Server are not supported for SharePoint Server 2013.

 ### Minimum software requirements